akhodakivskiy/redobj/README.md

 ## Description

-Redobj is a simple object data mapper built on top of `node_redis`.
+Redobj is a simple non-blocking object data mapper built on top of `node_redis`.

 ##Install
 ### Install npm if you haven't done this yet: